kyma-project/busola/docs/extensibility/form-section.md

 ## Default fields

-Each form is created with following fields:
+Each form is created with the following fields:

 - `metadata.name` - on simple and advanced form, as a [Name](#name) widget.
 - `metadata.labels` - on advanced form, as a [KeyValuePair](#keyvaluepair) widget.